Cops Finally Nab Suspect in Brazen Execution of Microsoft Exec

 After the combative divorce in 2015, friends and family of the “incredibly positive and incredibly kind” Bridegan told The Daily Beast that his main priorities were his children and moving on with his life.

-“His focus was on his children,” Nate Sanders, who hired Bridegan as a user experience designer for Utah software company Canopy in 2015, said in July.
-“And everything he ever talked about revolved around [them].”
+“Everything he ever talked about revolved around [his children],” Nate Sanders, who hired Bridegan as a user experience designer for Utah software company Canopy in 2015, said in July.

 After matching with Kirsten Bridegan in early 2017 on a dating app, the pair quickly became inseparable and got married in October of that year.
 Living in Florida to be close to Bridegan’s twins, Kirsten explained that as part of the custody agreement they got the girls every other week.
 During off weeks, the Bridegans would see the twins on Wednesdays for “date night.”